Estimate Time6 min

 Because the industry is still young and volatile, prioritizing risk management over upside may save you emotional and financial stress.

-Ultimately, inexperienced investors who understand the risks may want to consider sticking to the largest cryptocurrencies or crypto-related ETFs rather than go all in on crypto stocks.
-Given the ups and downs, they may also want to consider only investing an amount they can afford to lose.
-This could help them avoid catastrophic financial consequences in the event investments go south.
+Given the ups and downs, only invest an amount you can afford to lose.
+This could help you avoid catastrophic financial consequences in the event investments go south.

 Finally, remember that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
 Also, the future regulatory environment for crypto is currently uncertain.
 Crypto is not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation, meaning you should only buy crypto with an amount you're willing to lose.